-Today I will share the seven steps it takes to break the cycle of narcissistic abuse and how we know we’ve broken the cycle.
+Today I will share the seven steps to heal from narcissistic abuse and how we know we’ve broken the worst day cycle.
 This article could be a book - there are thousands of resources and people breaking down this sort of recovery.
 Instead, I’ve just picked out what I feel to be the highlights.

 - Grieving.
 There is so much pain that we experience from narcissists.
 I believe grieving is the single greatest step to break the cycle.
 This could mean bawling your eyes out!
 I would make a list of memories, look at them, and grieve it.
 I had to learn there is a limit with this type of grievance - if I sat too long grieving, I would dip into learned helplessness and massive depression.
 I learned 30 minutes was my limit, and I would always have some self-care to do after (paint, go on a walk, etc.).
 I would dip into the grief, then pull myself back out into my life.
 It can be challenging - the only safe place you may feel is sleeping.
 You don’t think about it or feel it when you’re asleep.
 Yet sometimes, I would wake myself from crying in my sleep.
 The pain is overwhelming but must be grieved.
 If you are filled with rage, anger, or resentment: you have not grieved, and you need to.
 If you still have rage, the narcissist owns and controls you without even being with you.